jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 Our goal is to build a model that, given an unknown image, returns a vector of ten probabilities, each of which we can interpret as the chance that our unknown image is in fact of a particular digit.
-If we *know* the image's class, then it's probability vector *should* be nine zeros with a single one in the position corresponding to the digit.
+If we *know* the image's class, then its probability vector *should* be nine zeros with a single one in the position corresponding to the digit.
 So, for example, if our image is of a two, then the vector of probabilities